 Authorities say these measures aim to reduce risks in public areas and protect community wellbeing.

-Organisers must now ensure their locations meet specific safety standards, including proper lighting, ventilation and clearly marked entry and exit points.
+Organisers must ensure their locations meet specific safety standards, including proper lighting, ventilation and clearly marked entry and exit points.
+Venues must also prevent overcrowding by respecting maximum capacity limits and controlling noise levels.

-Additional safety requirements include:
+Additional mandatory safety requirements include:

 Event organisers will also be required to prepare a public safety management plan to protect attendees.

-Maintenance and equipment standards
+Maintenance and Equipment Standards

-The new law also sets safety standards for maintenance work in residential buildings, electrical systems and swimming pools.
+The new law sets safety standards for maintenance work in residential buildings, electrical systems and swimming pools.

 Authorities will also prohibit the sale or use of tools, devices or products intended for human use if they fail to meet public safety requirements.